ezhuk/modbus-mcp/README.md

 ### Configuration

-By default, the Modbus MCP server connects to a Modbus device at `127.0.0.1:502`.
-In most cases this needs to be changed at runtime to point it to an actual device.
-The following environment variables can be used to override device connection parameters.
+For the use cases where most operations target a specific device, such as a Programmable Logic Controller (PLC) or Modbus gateway, its connection settings (`host`, `port`, and `unit`) can be specified at runtime using environment variables so that all prompts that omit explicit connection parameters will be routed to this device.

 ```bash
 export MODBUS_MCP_MODBUS__HOST=10.0.0.1